-A DetNet Relay node operates in the DetNet forwarding sub-layer .
-For DetNet using MPLS this processing is performed on the F-Label.
+A DetNet Relay node operates in the DetNet forwarding sub-layer and service sub-layer.
+For DetNet using MPLS forwarding related processing is performed on the F-Label.
 This processing is done within an extended forwarder function.
-Whether an ingress DetNet member flow receives DetNet specific processing depends on how the forwarding is programmed.
-Some relay nodes may be DetNet service aware, while others may be unmodified LSRs that only understand how to switch MPLS-TE LSPs.

-It is also possible to treat the relay node as a transit node, see Section 4.4.
+Whether an incoming DetNet flow receives DetNet specific processing depends on how the forwarding is programmed.
+Some relay nodes may be DetNet service aware for certain DetNet services, while for other DetNet services these nodes may perform as unmodified LSRs that only understand how to switch MPLS-TE LSPs, i.e., as a transit node, see Section 4.4.
 Again, this is entirely up to how the forwarding has been programmed.